aurielfournier/CV/new_CV.md

 2011 **Summer Undergraduate Research Fellowship** $3000 Developing A Morphometric Model to Predict the Sex of Virginia Rails

-2011  **Ecosystem Science Center Undergraduate Research Grant** $750 What are the breeding and wintering areas of Virginia Rails which migrate through NW Ohio
+2011  **Ecosystem Science Center Undergraduate Research Grant** $750 What are the Breeding and Wintering Areas of Virginia Rails Which Migrate Through NW Ohio?

-2010  **Ecosystem Science Center Undergraduate Research Grant** $750 Assessing the relationship between eye spotting and breeding location in Golden-winged Warblers
+2010  **Ecosystem Science Center Undergraduate Research Grant** $750 Assessing the Relationship Between Eye-Spotting and Breeding Location in Golden-winged Warblers

-2009 **Summer Undergraduate Research Fellowship** $3000 Habitat classification and Biological Inventory of Pioneer Scout Reservation
+2009 **Summer Undergraduate Research Fellowship** $3000 Habitat Classification and Biological Inventory of Pioneer Scout Reservation

 ## International Experience